JoeTringali/AWSOfferings/README.md

-# Project Title
+# AWSOfferings

-AWSOfferings is an AWS Lambda function front-ended by an AWS API Gateway that can retrieve a list of AWS regions that offer all the services listed in a query string paramter named services.
+AWSOfferings is an AWS Lambda function front-ended by Amazon API Gateway that can retrieve a list of AWS regions that offer all the services listed in a query string parameter named services.

 ## Getting Started